5 prerequisites for successful digital transformationDigitizing Mobile Processes

 Make continuous learning part of your talent development program.
 Emphasize to workers that digital tools aren’t there to replace them.
-Instead, it is also their chance to upgrade their skillset and adapt to the marketplace of the future.
+Instead, it is also their chance to upgrade their skill set and adapt to the future marketplace.

 Run a pilot project

-Also remember that many companies put a lot of energy to pilot projects and lost their commitment later.
+Also, remember that many companies put a lot of energy to pilot projects and lose their commitment later.
 Successful digital transformation requires continued support and attention.

 Don’t get constrained by technology